Drug Evaluation Committee 2017-61 Providing Adverse Event Information for Subjects Withdrawing Consent

 Therefore, unless the subject is willing to cooperate in the collection of information after withdrawal of consent, the sponsor is not allowed to collect safety information.

-While the subject's will must be fully respected, the collection of safety information is also extremely important in the conduct of a clinical trial.
-We would like to ask for the utmost cooperation from the investigational sites in order to gain the understanding and cooperation of the subjects.
+While the subject's will must be fully respected, collecting safety information is also extremely important in conducting a clinical trial.
+We would like to ask Investigator Sites to cooperate as much as possible in order to gain the understanding and cooperation of subjects.